Nakhl Gardani: Ritual

-Nakh-Gardani is the act of carrying Nakhl, sometimes by "several strong men", on the Day of Ashura, as if it is Imam Husyan's coffin.
+Nakh-Gardani is the act of carrying Nakhl, sometimes by "several strong men", on the Day of Ashura, as if it is Imam Husayn's coffin.
 The ritual, historically dating back to pre-Safavids (almost 450 years ago), is carried out at various places in Iran.
 People carrying the Nakhl on their shoulders are guided by the people standing on the Nakhl.

 The ritual is so common in Iran that in most parts of the country, either people have the Nakhl in their community or at least they know about it.